ebi-gene-expression-group/atlas-deconvolution-references/README.md

 The output of this pipeline are :

-* deconvolution reference lib with three files per scxa accession + organism part (CO_scaled, C1 and )
+* deconvolution reference lib with three files per scxa accession + organism part (CO_scaled, C1 and phenData)
-* one summary file of alle the references created
+* one summary file of all the references created
 * one png file per scxa accession + organism part with two UMAP plots (old + new cell type labels) for quality control

 ## Contributions
-Folowing scripts are taken from the [CATD_snakemake pipeline] (https://github.com/Functional-Genomics/CATD_snakemake)
+Folowing scripts are taken from the [CATD_snakemake pipeline](https://github.com/Functional-Genomics/CATD_snakemake) which benchmarks deconvolution methods:
+* scaleTable.R
+* genRef_1.R